 Chew Stoke Waterfall Walk takes you through the heart of pretty Chew Stoke village in Somerset and out into the gentle rural countryside surrounding it.
 The walk passes a small waterfall hidden away in a copse - perfect paddling territory for children on warm summer days and a truly magical spot to visit on early spring days when the sunlight peeps through the trees overhead and lights up the gleaming white heads of the carpets of snowdrops on the banks of the stream.
 This was a favourite childhood walk of mine and the waterfall itself still today reminds me of the fairy glades and hidden places of old tales -just like something out of the Bridei books by Juliet Marrillier or other such modern day fairy tale writers.

 This walk is a good version for winter walks when the ground is muddy, as it completes the loop on quiet country lanes.
 In drier weather walkers may prefer to return via the fields, turning right rather than left at Lower Strode and passing on footpaths behind Knoll Hill.
-Check back here in a few months time and I may have had the chance to write up that route too.

 The Chew Stoke Waterfall Walk starts from St. Andrews Church on Church Lane, Chew Stoke.
 St. Andrews is itself worth a quick visit before setting off: constructed in the 15th century, this Grade II listed building is home to a veritable host of angels with 154 angels carved in wood and stone to be found the church interior.
 Chew Stoke was also home to the famous Bilbie bellmaker family who made bells for all over the West Country.
 Edward Bilbie's first bell is still to be heard ringing out from St. Andrews Church today.